Non-Surgical Scar Treatment

 Scarring is a natural result of the body’s miraculous ability to heal itself.
 However, as much as we may admire this process in concept, the lasting mark on our skin is usually less than attractive.

-Here at Skin and Laser Surgery Center we are pleased to offer a variety of non-invasive solutions to all types of scarring.
+Here at Skin and Laser Dermatology Center we are pleased to offer a variety of non-invasive solutions to all types of scarring.

 Four major classifications are used to denote what type of scar is being addressed: